JacksonCampolattaro/GSoC-2021/about.md

 - The compiler already does a passable job at vectorizing CGAL's code, which limits how much improvement we can expect from further intentional vectorization.

+One of the primary work products that came out of my endeavor this summer was a modification to the tree's approach for construction that can increase performance by as much as 50%.
+It uses a technique pioneered by Embree, building the tree rapidly by sorting the items it contains along a space-filling-curve.
+The relevant pull-request is available to view [here](https://github.com/CGAL/cgal/pull/5893), and documentation for the feature is available [here](https://cgal.github.io/5893/v1/AABB_tree/classCGAL_1_1AABB__traits__construct__by__sorting.html).

 The AABB-package ultimately makes up a small fraction of CGAL's code base, so a major part of the value of this project is in the institutional knowledge it produced.
 As such, I documented my work thoroughly on CGAL's internal wiki;